 Jeffrey Leichter, Ph.D., is a clinical psychologist and the lead administrator for behavioral health integration for Sanford Health.
 He recommends that patients consult with their primary care provider first.
 A primary care provider can conduct mental health screenings and connect them with mental health specialists.

 “We find that sometimes these problems have both psychological and physical components,” he said.
 “We want to make sure that people are medically healthy — that they’re not struggling with something that can be easily corrected by an intervention from the family physician.”

 In primary care clinics, screenings and integrated behavioral health therapists can also help recognize potential problems when people have appointments.

 “We know that typically, a large majority of people that died by suicide had contact with their primary care within the last six months,” McMartin said.

 Another resource is cognitive behavioral therapy for suicide prevention, which is an effective therapy focusing on what people tell themselves about suicide and about the future.

 Medications can help treat some mental health disorders.
 Crisis response teams can provide skilled and experienced crisis care.

 Peer support has emerged as an effective role as well, McMartin said.
 Similar to AA sponsors, these peer supporters have had a similar life experience as the people in crisis they’re working with and are strong advocates for healthy outcomes.

-Where to call
+Where to text or call